conan-io/docs/getting_started.rst

 This :command:`conan install` command will download the binary package required for your configuration (detected the first time that you ran the command), **together with other (transitively required by Poco) libraries, like OpenSSL and Zlib**.
-It will also create the *conanbuildinfo.cmake* file in the current directory, in which you can see the CMake defined variables, and a *conaninfo.txt* where information about settings, requirements and options is saved.
+It will also create the *conanbuildinfo.cmake* file in the current directory, in which you can see the cmake defined variables, and a *conaninfo.txt* where information about settings, requirements and options is saved.

 It is very important to understand the installation process.
 When :command:`conan install` command is issued, it will use some settings,